Note: Not all courses are offered every semester, and new courses may be added at any time. Check the schedule of classes for the latest offerings.

 The Management Project course is the capstone for management programs.
 This course is normally taken in the final semester of their management program.
 Students will carry out individual research in a management topic of interest to the student and approved by the faculty member.
 The students work shall demonstrate mastery of the management and leadership skills obtained in the program.
 The result of the research is typically in the form of a case study of management problem of interest.
 This course meets in person approximately five times during the semester.

 This course provides an overview of decision and risk analysis techniques.
 It focuses on how to make rational decisions in the presence of uncertainty and conflicting objectives.
-This course covers modeling uncertainty; rational decision-making principles; representing decision problems with value trees, decision trees, and influence diagrams; solving value hierarchies, decision trees, and influence diagrams; defining and calculating the value of information; incorporating risk attitudes into the analysis; and conducting sensitivity analysis.
-Students are expected to have an elementary understanding of probability theory.
+This course covers rational decision-making principles and processes; competing objectives, multi-attribute analysis and utility theory; modeling uncertainty and decision problems using decision trees and influence diagrams; solving decision trees and influence diagrams; uses of Bayes’ Theorem; defining and calculating the value of information; regression analysis; incorporating risk attitudes into decision analyses; and conducting sensitivity analyses.
+A significant portion of the course is devoted to the use of various applications of analytic, empirical, and subjective probability theory to the modeling of uncertain events.
+As such, students will find it useful to have some experience with basic probability.

 Looking for more info?